leej35/ncbo_annotator_python_example/README.md

 # ncbo_annotator_python_example
-A python example code for NCBO Annotator
+This is a python example code for NCBO Annotator.
+It is based and tested on Python 2.7.